 Tips to prepare your staff for EHR acceptance and training

-Identify computer savvy staff and provide training to them first.
+Identify computer-savvy staff and provide training to them first.
 These staff members who learn the program intensively are then the designated “super users.”
-They can be trained on the overall aspect of EHR and be assigned to teach, train and guide the rest of the staff.
+They can be trained on the overall aspect of EHR and be assigned to teach, train, and guide the rest of the staff.
 For all other staff, training could be focused on the features that they will use on a daily basis.
-This approach will simplify task – cut down on learning time, eliminate confusion and get staff up to speed on the EHR adoption more quickly.
-For example, employees in the billing department need to learn about finding out insurance information, billing codes, sending messages to a physician and submitting an electronic claim.
+This approach will simplify tasks – cut down on learning time, eliminate confusion and get staff up to speed on the EHR adoption more quickly.
+For example, employees in the billing department need to learn about finding out insurance information, billing codes, sending messages to a physician, and submitting an electronic claim.
 They don’t need to learn how to transfer a chart, or view lab results.

 2. Training – Your employees will need to be assessed on their technological aptitude.
 If they lack computer skills, they need to be provided with basic computer training.
 Only then will your team be ready to understand how to use an EHR and better grasp the training provided by your vendor.
 Providing adequate computer training can make the transition process easier for users wary of change and will ensure that your entire team is ready to go when the EHR arrives.